jetkvm/kvm/DEVELOPMENT.md

 - **[Git](https://git-scm.com/downloads)** for version control
 - **[SSH access](https://jetkvm.com/docs/advanced-usage/developing#developer-mode)** to your JetKVM device
 - **Audio build dependencies:**
-   - **New in this release:** The audio pipeline is now fully in-process using CGO, ALSA, and Opus.
+   - **New:** The audio system uses a dual-subprocess architecture with CGO, ALSA, and Opus integration.
 You must run the provided scripts in `tools/` to set up the cross-compiler and build static ALSA/Opus libraries for ARM.
 See below.

 ### Development Environment